We have to offboard a mailbox from Exchange Online to Exchange on-premises. After following the…

 It’s great to get all Windows disk sizes in the environment.

 Note: Always use monitoring software on the systems to get an alert when the disk space is getting full.
-The script is not available to replace a monitoring system software!
+The script is not available to replace monitoring system software!

 Read more: Convert thick provisioned disk to thin on VMware ESXi »